 - A. Purpose and Intent.
 The purpose of this section is to establish the minimum standards for landscaping within the city.
 The standards identified in this section intend to: - 1.
 Reduce excessive heat, glare, and accumulation of dust; - 2.
 Lessen visual pollution; - 3.
 Ensure landscaped yards and screening that reduce the negative impacts of visual nuisances, noise, trash, and odors; - 4.
 Enhance the appearance of buildings, parking areas, and sites by requiring landscaping; - 5.
 Allow for innovative, cost-effective, and conservation friendly designs; - 6.
 Aid in stabilizing the environment's ecological balance by contributing to air purification, oxygen regeneration, and limiting stormwater runoff; - 7.
 Safeguard the public health, safety, and welfare; and - 8.
 Ensure that the appearance of the city contributes positively to its growth, economic prosperity, and long-term wellbeing. - B. Applicability.
 All new development shall comply with the standards of this section. - 1.
 Repair or Renovation.
 A building may be repaired or renovated without meeting the requirements of this section, provided there is no increase in gross floor area. - 2.
 Minor Site Change.
-When a building or site is increased in gross floor area or improved site area by five (5) percent or twenty (20) parking spaces, whichever is less, required landscaping is required only for the additional floor area or improved site area.
-Improved site area shall include site improvements such as utility installations, landscape modifications, additional impervious surfaces (including parking), and/or construction of structures. - 3.
-Major Site Change.
-When a building or site is increased in gross floor area or improved site area by greater than five (5) percent or twenty (20) parking spaces, both the additional area and existing area must conform to the landscaping standards in this UDO.
+When a building or site is increased in gross floor area or improved site area by less than twenty-five (25) percent or twenty (20) parking spaces required landscaping is required only for the additional floor area or improved site area.
 Improved site area shall include site improvements such as utility installations, landscape modifications, additional impervious surfaces (including parking), and/or construction of structures.